Equalities and Research Resources

 The difference between equality and fairness

-In the 1970s a group of disabled people developed the 'Social Model of Disability' to describe how people with impairments (disabilities) are made disabled by the barriers in society.
+- In the 1970s a group of disabled people developed the 'Social Model of Disability' to describe how people with impairments (disabilities) are made disabled by barriers in society.

-To read the excellent explanation of the Social Model of Disability on the website of the GMCDP (Greater Manchester Coalition of Disabled People), click here.
+- To read an excellent explanation of the Social Model of Disability by GMCDP (Greater Manchester Coalition of Disabled People), click here.

 Gender and Sexuality

-To read a short guide to feminsm and some of the words that are used to talk about gender inequality: click here.
+- To read a short guide to feminism and some words used to talk about gender inequality: click here.

 - Sometimes sexuality and gender identity get confused, but they aren't the same.